seothemes/child-theme-library/README.md

 # Child Theme Library

 A configuration based drop-in library for extending Genesis child themes.
+See an example of how to integrate the library [here](https://github.com/seothemes/genesis-starter) or check out the [live demo](https://demo.seothemes.com/genesis-starter).

 ### Why was the Child Theme Library built?

 The main purpose of the Child Theme Library is to provide a shareable codebase for commercial Genesis child themes.
-This is achieved by using configuration-based architecture to separate the theme's reusable logic from it's config.
-Using this approach, we are able to use a single codebase which can be heavily customized by passing in a configuration file.
+This is achieved by using configuration-based architecture to separate the theme's reusable logic from it's configuration.
+Using this approach, we are able to use a single codebase which can be heavily customized by passing in different configs.

 ## Installation